 Using the right quota-setting methodology is essential for increasing sales performance.
-According to the Aberdeen Group, pharma organizations that use quota-setting tools report higher quota attainment percentages when compared to non-users.
-Imagine what an increase of a few percentage points in quota attainment would do for the bottom line of your organization.
+According Pharmaceutical Commerce, pharma organizations that use quota setting tools report higher quota attainment when compared to non-users.
+Imagine what an increase of a few percentages in quota attainment can do for the bottom line of your organization.

 But how can you set quotas more accurately to engender lower turnover rates, a better motivated sales force, and improved strategy execution?